houen/RFEasy/README.md

 ## Max message size
 Please not ethat the maximum message size you can send over RF is 27 characters.
 So if your handshake is four characters, you can send a message of 23 characters.
 RFEasy will alert you if your try to send more than 27.

+Later versions will have the ability to send one message over multiple transmits, allowing for longer messages.

 ## Hardware
 RFEasy has been tested to work with the very common and easy 434 Mhz WRL-10534 transmitter and WRL-10532 receiver, but should function with any transmitter / receiver pair supported by VirtualWire.